eliboa/TegraRcmGUI/README.md

 The RCM exploit only works on "unpatched" units, i.e manufactured before July 2018.
 To check if your Switch is patched, use https://ismyswitchpatched.com/

-## What's new ?
-(July 2020)
-I'm currently working on a new release "TegraRcmGUI v3".
-The entire source code will be rewritten and new features will be added.
-Stay tuned.
-In the meantime, issues are temporarily closed and there will be no bug fixes until next release.
-I'm also looking for beta-testers, so if you're willing to help, please send me en email (eliboa@gmail.com).

 ## Features
 - Inject payloads
 - Manage favorites